swiftxp-hub/spt-show-me-the-money/README.md

 - I developed and tested the mod exclusively with the English version of EFT.
 It is therefore possible that the mod may not work properly with other translations of EFT.

--Sales price information for traders added by other mods may or may not work.
+- Sales price information for traders added by other mods may or may not work.

 ## Tested environment